Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 Although symptoms usually begin within minutes of exposure, they may also occur up to an hour later.

-Treatment generally involves the use of epinephrine, a medication that’s injected directly into the skin after the onset of anaphylaxis.
+Treatment generally involves the use of epinephrine, a medication injected directly into the skin after the onset of anaphylaxis.

 Summary: Wheat allergy is a type of food allergy that may cause skin rashes, digestive issues, nasal congestion, and anaphylaxis.